jBerling/abmedium/packages/abmedium/README.md

 };
 ```

-If the actual values of the underlaying layer equals the expected ones they will be replaced by the new ones.
+If an actual underlaying value equals the expected value the overlaying value will be projected.

 ```javascript
 out = treeOf(proj(treedoc, ["se"]), stringPresenter);